Who’s eligible to apply?

 There are optional writing support sessions.

-More details about the Support Programme are available at the Information Session and/or on the Bb module if you are unable to attend.
+More details about the Support Programme are available at the Information Session and/or on the CANVAS course if you are unable to attend.

 What does an application entail?